Resolver§

 Resolver: (Request → Varying[types.result]?) ⇒ caching(cache: Cache, resolver: Resolver): Resolver

-interface (see above), and a fallback
+Given a cache that conforms to the Cache interface (see above), and a fallback

-to use when the cache
+resolver to use when the cache misses, creates a new Resolver that attempts

-and then tries the given resolver
+to use the cache and then tries the given resolver if it fails.

 This is explained in detail in this chapter section,

-but in brief caching
+but in brief caching works as follows:

 - Given a

-. - If the cache returns a
+request, it first tries thecacheby callingcache.resolve(request). - If the cache returns a

-, then that value is immediately returned and no further work is performed. - If the cache returns a
+Varying[types.result], then that value is immediately returned and no further work is performed. - If the cache returns a

-. - If the resolver returns a
+nullish value, then theresolveris called with therequest. - If the resolver returns a

-.
+Varying[types.result], then that result is offered to the cache viacache.cache(request, result).
 It is also then returned as the final result value. - If the resolver returns a

-ish value, nothing further happens.
+nullish value, nothing further happens.

 Typically, the given

-which embody a whole collection ofResolvers
+resolverwill be something likeResolver.oneOforResolver.fromLibrarywhich embody a whole collection ofResolvers.

 For an example of this function in use, please see the sample for MemoryCache